manateeit/rools/package-tools/DEVELOPER_GUIDE.md

 6. **Version consistently**: Use the same version number for both packages to maintain consistency.
 7. **Monitor issues**: Regularly check for issues reported by users and address them promptly.
 8. **Use feature branches**: Develop new features in separate branches to take advantage of the development workflow.
+9. **Keep repository root files up to date**: Since the NPM package extracts files from the repository root, ensure these files are always up to date.